dojo-engineering/web-tech-test/README.md

 ### ✅ Do

-- Use CSS modules or any CSS-in-JS library
+- Use CSS modules or any CSS-in-JS library (Vanilla Extract and Emotion are already installed)
 - Use search engines
 - Ask questions